DLangGamedev/dcore/README.md

 dcore
 =====
-Low level general-purpose library for [D language](https://dlang.org).
+Low level general-purpose library for [D language](https://dlang.org) to faciliate real-time application development.
 Partial successor of [dlib 1.x](https://github.com/gecko0307/dlib) and a future base for dlib 2.0.

 * `betterC` compliant
-* Independent from Phobos for core functionality.
+* Independent from druntime for core functionality.
 Uses only `betterC` parts of Phobos, like `std.traits` and system APIs
 * Will become a minimal standard library: include standard I/O, math, data manipulation, etc.
 * As much as possible support for bare metal/WebAssembly/ARM
 * Extensive unit testing